pandax381/microps/README.md

 + raw_tap
 + raw_bpf

-It can change with the `$RAW` variable in the Makefile.
+It can change in the Makefile.

-The default value: Linux is raw_socket and BSD is raw_bpf.

 ## License